 Spatial-coordinates goal specification.
-By providing the different agents with goals uniformly distributed in the workspace we extract the overall performance of each method.
-Results are presented in Table 1.
-Overall, the FOCUS agent equipped with PCP or LCP gives the best performance, followed by Dreamer + PCP.
-In the "Shelf place" environment, the latent representation of LCP represents best.
-Given that the camera is further away from the scene, we believe the agent is better able to deal with the inaccuracies that come from the inaccurate position readings (bigger segmentation mask \rightarrow better granularity in position).
+By providing the different agents with goals uniformly 149 distributed in the workspace we extract the overall performance of each method.
+Results are presented 150 in Table 1.
+Overall, the FOCUS agent equipped with PCP or LCP gives the best performance, 151 followed by Dreamer + PCP.
+In the "Cube move" setting where the cube object is close to the camera, 152 PCP has an edge, we think this is influenced by the accurate position prediction coming from the 153 world model, which is trained using more accurate position information (bigger segmentation mask 154 \rightarrow better granularity in position).
+Instead, in the "Shelf place" environment, the latent representation 155 of LCP represents best.
+Given that the camera is further away from the scene, we believe the agent is 156 better able to deal with the inaccuracies that come from the inaccurate position readings.
+157

-Visual goal specification.
-An emergence property of FOCUS + LCP is the possibility to define goals via different modalities.
-The policy π{LCP} can be conditioned on the goal object latent \hat{s}q^{obj} coming from the encoding of the visual goal x_q .
-We compare our method with visual goal conditioning against LEXA cosine and temporal.
-The goal locations are provided to the simulator which renders the corresponding goal observations by "teleporting" the object to the correct location.
-The agent is then asked to matched the visual goal, after resetting the environment.
+158 Visual goal specification.
+An emergence prop-

+159 erty of FOCUS + LCP is the possibility to define

+160 goals via different modalities.
+The policy π{LCP} 161 can be conditioned on the goal object latent \hat{s}g^{obj}

+162 coming from the encoding of the visual goal x_q .

+We compare our method with visual goal con-163 ditioning against LEXA cosine and temporal.
+164 The goal locations are provided to the simulator 165 which renders the corresponding goal observa-166 tions by "teleporting" the object to the correct 167 location.
+The agent is then asked to matched the 168 visual goal, after resetting the environment.
+Re-169 sults are shown in Fig. 4, where the positional 170 conditioning results are shown for reference.
+171

 Figure 4: The mean score was achieved over 10 episodes with goal observations for latent conditioning.
 The performance of our method with spatial-coordinate goals (pos) is shown as a reference.
 Performance is averaged over 3 seeds.
-Results are shown in Fig. 4, where the positional conditioning results are shown for reference.

-LEXA matches the flat latent vector to the goal one.
-This proves helpful in the Reacher environment, where the only part that moves is the agent, and thus LEXA cosine achieves the best performance.
-LEXA cosine fails in the other tasks, given the presence of multiple entities in the observations and visual goals, i.e. the robotic arm and the object. where the model focuses on matching the visually predominant features i.e. the robotic arm.
-FOCUS+LCP performs better than both LEXA with cosine and temporal distance in all environments but the Reacher.
-When compared to the performance of FOCUS+LCP with spatial-coordinates goals, there is a decrease of $\sim 10\%$ in performance.
+As stated before, LEXA matches the flat latent vector to the goal one.
+This proves helpful in the 172 Reacher environment, where the only part that moves is the agent, and thus LEXA cosine achieves 173 the best performance.
+LEXA cosine fails in the other tasks, given the presence of multiple entities in 174 the observations and visual goals, i.e. the robotic arm and the object. where the model focuses on 175 matching the visually predominant features i.e. the robotic arm.
+FOCUS+LCP performs better than 176 both LEXA with cosine and temporal distance in all environments but the Reacher.
+When compared 177 to the performance of FOCUS+LCP with spatial-coordinates goal specification, there is a decrease of 178 only $\sim 10\%$ in performance.
+179

-5 Conclusion 172
+180 5 Conclusion

-We analyzed the challenges in solving visual robotic positional tasks using generative world modelbased agents.
+We analyzed the challenges in solving visual robotic positional tasks using generative world model based agents.
 We found these systems suffer from information bottleneck issues when considering positional information for task resolution (i.e. goal position).

-The approaches we presented overcome 175 this issue by providing the policy network with more direct access to the target information.
+The approaches we presented overcome this issue by providing the policy network with more direct access to the target information.
 Positional Conditioning Policy (PCP), allows direct conditioning on the target spatial coordinates.
 We showed PCP improves performance for any class of world models, including Dreamer-like "flat" world models and FOCUS-like object-centric world models.
-Latent Conditioning Policy (LCP), is an 179 object-centric approach that we implement on top of FOCUS.
+Latent Conditioning Policy (LCP), is an object-centric approach that we implement on top of FOCUS.
 This allows the conditioning of the policy on object-centric latent targets, enabling multimodal goal definition.
+Results show the promise of this approach as a multimodal goal-specification method.

-References
+191 References